0x4248/CSDS/README.md

 After that there is a section that is used for the zipped diagnostic data.
 This can include anything from text files or entire disk dumps.
 The section starts with `44415441` in hex, or `DATA` in ASCII.

 ### End

-There is no end to the file the file ends when the data ends.
+When the data of the zip file ends this signifies the end of the CSDS data.

 ## Licence